Kenny Golladay Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Matchup vs. Chicago

-- Golladay's 58 receiving yards per game in his eight career matchups against the Bears are 13.5 more than his over/under for Sunday's game.
+- In his eight matchups against the Bears, Golladay's 58 receiving yards average is 13.5 more than his over/under for Sunday's game (44.5).

-- In eight matchups with the Bears, Golladay has had a touchdown catch three times, but not more than one in a single contest.
+- Golladay, in eight matchups, had a touchdown catch three times.
+But he did not have multiple TDs in any of those games.

 - This week Golladay will face the NFL's fourth-ranked pass defense (223.3 yards allowed per game).